gchristov/newsfeed-kotlin-multiplatform/README.md

 4. Run `./new_app_setup.sh` and follow the instructions
 5. Once the script finishes you should follow the instructions above to setup the project with Android Studio

+#### API Key
+Note that you might need to replace the API key for this project if [this link](https://content.guardianapis.com/search?api-key=09658731-cb6d-4a84-9e3c-5f030389de4e) doesn't work.
+To get a new key, go to [this link](https://bonobo.capi.gutools.co.uk/register/developer) and register a developer account.
+Once you get the key, replace the `value` for `API_KEY` in `kmm/kmm-common-network/build.gradle.kts`.

 ## 🏬 Architecture
 The project is built using CLEAN multi-module architecture consisting of `feature`, `data` and `test-fixture` modules both for the shared KMM code and the individual client targets.
 Each module contains classes and resources only related to its functionality and some modules can be reused within other modules.
 Definitions of the module types can be found under each platform below.